alastairUK/p2001/matlab/README.txt

 Files and subfolders in the distribution .zip package.

  tl_p2001.m             - MATLAB function implementing Recommendation ITU-R P.2001-4

+ ./private/             - Folder containing the functions used by tl_p2001.m and validate_p2001*.m

- validate_p2001_b2iseac.m   - MATLAB scripts used to validate the implementation of Recommendation ITU-R P.2001-4 validate_p2001_prof4.m       as defined in the file tl_p2001.m using a set of test terrain profiles provided in
+ validate_p2001.m       - MATLAB scripts used to validate the implementation of Recommendation ITU-R P.2001-4
+                              as defined in the file tl_p2001.m using a set of test terrain profiles provided in the folder ./validation_examples/
-                              the folder ./validation_results/

- compare_results_vs_ref.m   - MATLAB script used to compute the deviations in basic transmission loss
-                              Lb obtained using tl_p2001.m from the reference values available in the folder /validation_examples/ for profiles prof4 (land only) and b2iseac (mixed path)

- ./validation_examples/     - Folder containing validation examples for Recommendation ITU-R P.2001-3
+ ./validation_examples/ - Folder containing validation examples for Recommendation ITU-R P.2001-4

  ./validation_results/  - Folder containing the results of the validation tests using tl_p2001.m on the terrain
-                              profiles that correspond to the profiles defined in ./validation_examples/

- ./private/	            - Folder containing the functions used by tl_p2001.m and validate_p2001*.m

-the following folders and files containing validation examples in .csv are to replace the validation examples in Excel

- validate_p2001_csv.m       - MATLAB scripts used to validate the implementation of Recommendation ITU-R P.2001-4
-                              as defined in the file tl_p2001.m using a set of test terrain profiles provided in the folder ./validation_examples_csv/

- ./validation_examples_csv/     - Folder containing validation examples for Recommendation ITU-R P.2001-3

- ./validation_results_csv/      - Folder containing the results of the validation tests using tl_p2001.m on the terrain
                                 profiles that correspond to the profiles defined in ./validation_examples/

 UPDATES AND FIXES